coleifer/peewee/docs/peewee/api.rst

    Represent a CHECK constraint.

    MySQL may not support a ``name`` parameter when inlining the constraint along with the column definition.
-The solution is to just put the named ``Check`` constraint in the model's ``Meta.constraints`` list instead of in the field instances ``constraints=[...]`` list.
+The solution is to put the named ``Check`` constraint in the model's ``Meta.constraints`` list instead of in the field instance's ``constraints=[...]`` list.

 .. function:: Default(value)

    :param value: default value (literal).

    Represent a DEFAULT constraint.
-It is important to note that this constraint does not accept a parameterized value, so the value literal must be given.
+This constraint does not accept a parameterized value, so the value literal must be given.
 If a string value is intended, it must be quoted.

    Examples: